Gourmet

-Gourmet (/ɡɔːrˈmeɪ/, /ˈɡɔːrmeɪ/) is a cultural idea associated with the culinary arts of fine food and drink, or haute cuisine, which is characterized by refined, even elaborate preparations and presentations of aesthetically balanced meals of several contrasting, often quite rich courses.
+Gourmet (/ɡɔːrˈmeɪ/, /ˈɡɔːrmeɪ/) is a cultural idea associated with the culinary arts of fine food and drink, or haute cuisine, which is characterized by their high level of refined and elaborate food preparation techniques and displays of balanced meals that have an aesthetically pleasing presentation of several contrasting, often quite rich courses.
 Historically the ingredients used in the meal tended to be rare for the region, which could also be impacted by the local state and religious customs.
-The term and the related characteristics are typically used to describe people with refined tastes and enthusiasm.
-Gourmet food is frequently provided in more expensive, smaller servings.
-When it comes to Gourmet, there are also frequently cross-cultural interactions that introduce new ingredients, materials, and traditions.
+The term and the related characteristics are typically used to describe people with more discerning palates and enthusiasm.
+Gourmet food is more frequently provided with small servings and in more upscale and posh fine dining establishments that cater to a more affluent and exclusive client base.
+When it comes to cooking gourmet dishes, there are also frequent cross-cultural interactions that introduce new, exotic, and expensive ingredients, materials, and traditions with more refined, complex, formal, and sophisticated high-level cooking and food preparation techniques.

 Origin of term

 The word gourmet is from the French term for a wine broker or taste-vin employed by a wine dealer.
 Friand was formerly the reputable name for a connoisseur of delicious things that were not eaten primarily for nourishment: "A good gourmet", wrote the conservative eighteenth-century Dictionnaire de Trévoux, employing this original sense, "must have le goût friand", or a refined palate.
 The pleasure is also visual: "J'aime un ragoût, et je suis friand", Giacomo Casanova declared, "mais s'il n'a pas bonne mine, il me semble mauvais".
 In the eighteenth century, gourmet and gourmand carried disreputable connotations of gluttony, which only gourmand has retained.
 Gourmet was rendered respectable by Monsieur Grimod de la Reynière, whose Almanach des Gourmands, essentially the first restaurant guide, appeared in Paris from 1803 to 1812.

-Previously, even the liberal Encyclopédie offered a moralising tone in its entry Gourmandise, defined as "refined and uncontrolled love of good food", employing reproving illustrations that contrasted the frugal ancient Spartans and Romans of the Republic with the decadent luxury of Sybaris.
+Previously, even the liberal Encyclopédie offered a moralising tone in its entry Gourmandise, defined as "refined and uncontrolled love of good food", employing reproving illustrations that contrasted the frugal ancient Spartans and Roman Republic with the decadent luxury of Sybaris.
 The Jesuits' Dictionnaire de Trévoux took the Encyclopédistes to task, reminding its readers that gourmandise was one of the Seven Deadly Sins.

 Associated terms

 The term gourmet can refer to a person with refined or discriminating taste who is knowledgeable in the craft and art of food and food preparation.

 Gourmand carries additional connotations of one who enjoys food in great quantities.

 An epicure is similar to a gourmet, but the word may sometimes carry overtones of excessive refinement.

-A gourmet chef is a chef of particularly high caliber of cooking talent and skill.
+A gourmet chef is used to refer to a chef with a particularly high caliber of cooking talent and culinary skill.